 Sarah Kalstrup DVM

 Nicki Haushalter CVT

 I graduated from UW-Madison in 2012 with a degree in animal science.
 Since then, I've worked at a veterinary clinic, a dog daycare/training center, and a weight loss center.
 I have special interest in animal behavior and training.
 In my free time, I enjoy horseback riding, playing with my furbaby Walter, running, playing tennis, and spending time with family.
-I look forward to meeting you all and I'm excited to start my career at True Veterinary Care!
+I just celebrated my first year anniversary working at True Veterinary Care!

 Interesting Fact: In my childhood, I traveled to Jamaica seven times!

 Kayla Hauser VT

 I’ve worked in the veterinary field since 2015.
 I have worked my way up from kennel attendant to veterinary assistant to veterinary technician.
 I graduated from the veterinary technology program at Globe University of La Crosse in June of 2016 with my associates in veterinary technology.
 I am excited and eager to learn from Dr. Sarah and the amazing team at True Veterinary Care as well as meet and care for all of our clients and patients to our best ability and the highest of standards.
 In my free time I enjoy hiking, camping, and spending quality time with my fiance Jamie, our two dogs Ice and Zara, and our cat Nazzy.

 Interesting Fact: My fiance and I have a bucket list of national parks we’re in the process of crossing off.
 So far we have been to the Great Smoky Mountains, Zion, and the Grand Canyon.
 This year we’re planning to cross off Death Valley, Sequoia, and Redwood National Park.